 The students will have to select one of the following groups having four papers each, of which Paper-I shall be offered in B.Com.
 (Hons.)
-Semester- III, Paper II in B.Com.
+Semester-III, Paper II in B.Com.
 (Hons.)
 Semester-IV, Paper III in B.Com.
-(Hons.), Semester-V & Paper IV in B.Com.
-(Hons.)
-Semester-VI.
+(Hons.), Semester-VI.